 Hello, my name is Laurent Cousineau, and I am the founder of the Climate Change Guide.
 I began the website in August 2011 with the dream of inspiring people to take action and spread awareness.

-For several years now, I have been passionate about climate change and my website is my way of trying to build a better future.
+For several years now, I have been passionate about climate change, and my website is my way of trying to build a better future.

-I have received a great deal of positive messages from:
+I have received many positive messages from:

 In fact, I've been contacted by people from many countries around the world and have received much support.
-You can see some of their comments at the end of my home page on Climate Change Guide.

 We need to act together and we need to act now.

 People's lives are at stake and humanity's mere ability to survive is at stake.